-Student has successfully submitted a degree application for the current term within the published deadlines, as confirmed by print screen available from ONE.UF.
-Student has appropriately satisfied the current term registration. have been fulfilled before the first day of classes (see clearing prior).
+- Student has successfully submitted a degree application for the current term within the published deadlines, as confirmed by print screen available from ONE.UF. - Student has appropriately satisfied the current term registration.

+have been fulfilled before the first day of classes (see \clearing prior).
 Students on an assistantship, fellowship, or traineeship must be registered appropriately for their appointment.
-Thesis students must register for 6971 and doctoral students for 7980.
+Doctoral students register for 7980.
 Candidates pursuing concurrent degrees need to apply to the Office of the University Registrar for both degrees.
 Satisfactory performance on the final examination or defense and final submission of the corrected thesis or dissertation must be completed by the deadline dates shown in the University Calendar.
 Diplomas will not be available until approximately six weeks after Commencement and will be mailed to the graduates' permanent addresses.
 Degrees are posted to the student's transcript approximately four days after graduation.